Rai Rosa: International

 On 27 December 2008, Rosa also played for the Extremadura autonomous team in a friendly against Peru, scoring twice as the match ended 2–2.

 Managerial career

 During his last playing season at Amanecer, Rosa was also managing the club's reserve team in the regional leagues.
 In July 2018, he was appointed manager of Diocesano in the fourth division.

 In June 2019, Rosa left Dioce and was named in charge of another club he represented as a player, Coria.
 He led the side to promotion to Segunda División RFEF, and narrowly missed out a second consecutive promotion in the play-offs before leaving on 27 May 2022.

 On 7 June 2023, after a year unemployed, Rosa was appointed in charge of Primera Federación side Mérida AD.
 On 9 October, after four consecutive defeats, he was sacked.

+On 4 July 2024, after almost nine months without a club, Rosa returned to Coria who had recently been promoted to the fourth division.
+The following 22 May, after leading the side to a 7th placed finish, he renewed his contract for a further year, and agreed to another one-year extension on 11 June 2026, after their first-ever promotion to division three.